johannheyne/advanced-custom-fields-table-field/acf-table/readme.txt

 2. Activate the plugin via the Plugins admin page

 = Include =
-1. Copy the 'acf-table' folder into your theme folder (can use sub folders).
+1. Copy the 'acf-table' folder into your theme folder.
-   You can place the folder anywhere inside the 'wp-content' directory
 2. Edit your functions.php file and add the following code to include the field:

 `